vidyavermaa/11th-chemistry/content.en/physical-and-chemical-equilibrium/vant-hoff-equation/index.md

 d) All measurable properties of the system remains constant

 20\.
 For the formation of Two moles of SO3(g) from SO2 and O2, the equilibrium constant is K1.
-The equilibrium constant for the dissociation of one mole of SO3 into SO2 and O2 is
+The equilibrium constant for the dissociation of one mole of SO3 into SO2 and O2

-a K b K c

-K d K

-) ) ) )1 1 21

-1 2

-1

-1 2

-1 

- 

-K b K c

-K d K

-) ) )1 21

-1 2

-1

-1 2

-1 

- 

 21\.
 Match the equilibria with the corresponding conditions,